 Theme: Diamonds in the Rough.
 According to party planners, the 60th anniversary stone is a white diamond.
 So we fashioned our theme around it to honor all the many “rough diamonds” that have made The Grove what it is today.
 The Bohemia City Players, under the direction of Jennifer Mandeville-Schulz, will highlight the life of the most famous one: Opal Whiteley.

 Honoring the past: I spent most of a month going through the files we inherited looking for past events to bring back to celebrate our 60th anniversary.
-Here they are: Art Show, Hairy Leg Contest, Native American storytelling, & Ugly Dog Contest.
+Here they are: Art Show, Hairy Leg Contest, Native American storytelling, Ugly Dog Contest, & Victorian Tea.
 Our Bohemia City Marshal, City Councilor Bob Ehler, and his deputies will be keeping the peace in our town, however… we’ve heard rumors that Mayor Jeff Gowing is rounding up a remnant of the notorious Lemati Gang to make an appearance in Saturday’s Grand Miners Parade.

 Join In: Through the years I’ve been a participant, volunteer, board member, and now festival coordinator.
 I hope you will help me ensure the continued success of this fun, memory-making festival by becoming a sponsor, a vendor, or a volunteer.
 Click on the Join In menu and select how you’d like to participate.